colibris-xyz/strapi-plugin-site-publisher/README.md

-# Strapi v4 - Trigger site build plugin
+# Strapi v4 - Site Publisher Plugin

 This is a plugin for [Strapi](https://github.com/strapi/strapi) headless CMS.
 It lets you trigger a GitHub Action workflow when the site is ready to be published.